Teacher Tap

 Cat and Telephone

 Integrate technology throughout the inquiry process.
-Many online tools are available for electronic journaling, digital note taking, collaborative concept mapping, and online citation building.
+Many online tools are available for brainstorming and feedback, electronic journaling, digital note taking, collaborative concept mapping, and online citation building.
 Select the technology that works best for you and your students.

 Electronic Journaling